Computer Science Placement Test: Topics List

 - Get help from a variety of sources to solve a tech problem or learn a new technique.

-2. Using Word or Pages, you should know how to:
+2. Using Microsoft Word, Apple Pages, or Google Docs, you should know how to:

 - Format text (font, size, color, style);